controlplaneio/grafeas-docker/Notes.md

 ### Parsing the Hostname and Port from the Config File

+The database server details are configured in the Grafeas configuration file called 'config.yaml' and the following piece of shell script yanks out the server name and port number:

 > grep -Eo "host:\s*\"(.+:[0-9]+)\"" config.yaml | cut -d \" -f2

+### The 'start.sh' Script

+This simple script performs the following actions:

+1. Retrieves the server name and port number from the 'config.yaml' file.
+2. Uses the 'wait-for.sh' script to check if the server at the specified location is accepting connections.
+3. If it is then runs the Grafeas server.

 ## Building the Grafeas Server Executable